interactiveknowledge/imu-api-php/README.md

     <?php
     ```

-1.
-    Finally, add the *Prev* and *Next* links to allow the user to page backwards and forwards through the results.
+1. Finally, add the *Prev* and *Next* links to allow the user to page backwards and forwards through the results.
 This is the most complicated part!
 First, to ensure that a connection is made to the same server and server-side object, add the appropriate *port* and *id* parameters to the link URL:

-    ```
+    ```[php]
     /*
     * Add the Prev and Next links
     */